Filters

 Types of Direct Sales

-People often get confused between the two types of direct selling:
+People often mix up these two types of direct selling:

 Single-Level Sales